ccxt/ccxt/wiki/Manual.md

 - `'PO'` = _Post Only_, the order is either placed as a maker order, or it is canceled.
 This means the order must be placed on orderbook for at at least time in an unfilled state.
 The unification of `PO` as a `timeInForce` option is a work in progress with unified exchanges having `exchange.has['postOnly'] == True`.

 ### Placing Orders

+There are different types of orders that a user can send to the exchange, regular orders eventually land in the orderbook of a corresponding symbol, others orders may be more advanced.
+Here is a list outlining various types of orders:

+- [Limit Orders](#limit-orders) – regular orders having an `amount` in base currency (how much you want to buy or sell) and a `price` in quote currency (for which price you want to buy or sell).
+- [Market Orders](#market-orders) – regular orders having an `amount` in base currency (how much you want to buy or sell)
+  - [Market Buys](#market-buys) – some exchanges require market buy orders with an `amount` in quote currency (how much you want to spend for buying)
+- [Trigger Orders](#trigger-order) – an advanced type of order used to wait for a certain condition on a market and then react automatically: when a `triggerPrice` is reached, the trigger order gets triggered and then a regular limit `price` or market price order is placed, that eventually results in entering a position or exiting a position
+- [Stop Loss Orders](#stop-loss-orders) – almost the same as trigger orders, but used to close a position to stop further losses on that position: when the price eaches `triggerPrice` then the stop loss order is triggered that results in placing another regular limit or market order to close a position at a specific limit `price` or at market price (a position with a stop loss order attached to it).
+- [Take Profit Orders](#take-profit-orders) – a counterpart to stop loss orders, this type of order is used to close a position to take existing profits on that position: when the price reaches `triggerPrice` then the take profit order is triggered that results in placing another regular limit or market order to close a position at a specific limit `price` or at market price (a position with a take profit order attached to it).
+- [StopLoss And TakeProfit Orders Attached To A Position](#stoploss-and-takeprofit-orders-attached-to-a-position) – advanced orders, consisting of three orders of types listed above: a regular limit or market order placed to enter a position with stop loss and/or take profit orders that will be placed upon opening that position and will be used to close that position later (when a stop loss is reached, it will close the position and will cancel its take profit counterpart, and vice versa, when a take profit is reached, it will close the position and will cancel its stop loss counterpart, these two counterparts are also known as "OCO orders – one cancels the other), apart from the `amount` (and `price` for the limit order) to open a position it will also require a `triggerPrice` for a stop loss order (with a limit `price` if it's a stop loss limit order) and/or a `triggerPrice` for a take profit order (with a limit `price` if it's a take profit limit order).

+Placing an order always requires a `symbol` that the user has to specify (which market you want to trade).

 To place an order use the `createOrder` method.
 You can use the `id` from the returned unified [order structure](#order-structure) to query the status and the state of the order later.